drym-org/foundation/DIA.md

 4. Share your analysis with the other attendees.

-## At the congress

-### Agree on Trees
+## Agree on Analysis and Antecedents

-1. Discuss to reconcile the different analyses to agree on one labor tree that decomposes the project in a way that accounts for all of the different labor analyses.
+1. As a group, discuss to reconcile the different analyses to agree on one labor tree that decomposes the project in a way that accounts for all of the different labor analyses.

 2. Repeat step 1 for the capital tree.